Bachelor of Banking and Financial Technology (Honours)

 Note

-For non-Chinese speaking applicants who
+For non-Chinese speaking applicants who:

-• have learnt Chinese Language for six years or more in schools, but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in the local schools, the following language qualifications can be accepted as alternative qualifications in Chinese language
+have learnt Chinese Language for six years or more in schools, but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in the local schools,

 - “Attained” in Applied Learning Chinese (for non-Chinese Speaking students) ApL(C)